AthulElbert/circleup/README.md

  # CircleUp

-CircleUp is a planned real-time, topic-based video chat web app where users will create �Circles� (rooms), join live video calls, and chat around shared interests.
+CircleUp is a planned real-time, topic-based video chat web app where users will create Circles (rooms), join live video calls, and chat around shared interests.
 The project is designed as a two-service system: a Go REST API for authentication and room management, and a Go WebSocket/WebRTC service for signaling and live communication.
 A modern React frontend will provide the UI for browsing topics, creating rooms, and joining calls.

 ## Status